 - Cave & Mine Leader: Ropework

 - Weather and its Effects on Caves

 - Cave & Mine Leader: Water Safety

 - Cave Emergency Card

-- Long Churn Flash Flood Presentation

-- Hydrology of Goydon Pot and Manchester Hole

-- Radon Underground Document
+- Mine Terminology

-- Radon Underground Training Module
+- Radon Underground

 - Caving Belts

 Syllabus

 The full checklist used by Trainer/Assessors which forms the syllabus for this award is provided below.
 Candidates should ensure they are familiar with all aspects of the checklist prior to booking an assessment.